togglebyte/anathema-guide/src/introduction.md

 # Introduction

-Anathema is a library for building text user interfaces with composable components, with a custom markup language.
+Anathema is a library for building text user interfaces using composable components, with a custom markup language.

 Anathema was created with the intent to give developers a fast and easy way to